-The Morton Bahr Online Learning Scholarship Application Essays
+The Morton Bahr Online Learning Scholarship at SUNY Empire State College

 There are two essays required.
 The first essay is an application essay which should discuss your personal, career, and educational goals and accomplishments, and explain how a Bahr Scholarship will help you to accomplish your goals.

 For the second essay use one of the following quotes from the president of the Communications Workers of America, Morton Bahr, as a platform for launching your own ideas or the ideas of others on a similar theme in a short essay.
 In a one to two-page essay, create your response to these ideas.
 We will use this essay as a sample of your writing and communication skills to predict your ability to be successful in college.
 You can find additional information about Empire State College and distance learning from our website at www.esc.edu/bahr.

 Bahr, Morton.
 (1998).
 From the Telegraph to the Internet.
 Washington D.C.: National Press Books, Inc.

 I believe we can seize upon the opportunities created by historic change and help bring about a resurgence of the American labor movement.
 Communications Workers of America is uniquely situated to take a leadership role in moving the labor movement into the 21st century and in making the American dream available again for workers.
 But we must first clearly articulate the new role of trade unions in a rapidly changing world and determine how unions can best serve the needs of workers in a global economy. (p.
 20.)

 American labor unions have traditionally been deeply involved in their communities.
 The 40-hour work week, overtime pay, employer-provided health care, and a variety of government programs, from Social Security to health and safety regulations, unemployment insurance and workers compensation – all were fought for and won by organized labor.
 And they benefit working families, not just union members.
 We need to return to what made the labor movement great, advancing the cause of working America as a whole. (p.
 23.)